 Students participating in camps and excursions are required to cooperate and display appropriate behaviour to ensure the camp or excursion is a safe, positive and educational experience for all students involved.

-Parents/carers will be notified if their child is in danger of losing the privilege to participate in an excursion or camp due to behaviour that does not meet the standards of behaviour set out in the school’s Student Wellbeing and Engagement Policy [INSERT other policies relevant to behaviour such as the Student Code of Conduct or Bullying Prevention Policy).
+Parents/carers will be notified if their child is in danger of losing the privilege to participate in an excursion or camp due to behaviour that does not meet the standards of behaviour set out in the school’s Student Wellbeing and Engagement Policy.
 The decision to exclude a student will be made by the Principal or Assistant Principal, in consultation with the Organising Teacher.
 Both the parent/carer and the student will be informed of this decision prior to the camp or excursion.

 If on a camp or excursion the Teacher in Charge considers an individual student's behaviour does not meet required standards, then the Principal or their nominee may determine that a student should return home during the camp or excursion.
 In these circumstances the parent/carer is responsible for the collection of the student and any costs associated with this.

-[NOTE: Sometimes a student’s disability may manifest in challenging behaviour.
-Examples of disabilities that can present with challenging behaviour includes Attention Deficit Hyperactivity Disorder, Oppositional Defiant Disorder and Autism Spectrum Disorder.
-In these cases, excluding a student from a camp or excursion may raise disability discrimination law issues.
-Please contact Legal Division for advice if you are considering excluding a student for failing to comply with behavioural standards, if their disability presents with challenging behaviour)

 Disciplinary measures apply to students on camps and excursions consistent with our school’s Student Wellbeing and Engagement Policy, Student Code of Conduct and Bullying Prevention Policy.

 Electronic Devices

-Students will be permitted to bring electronic devices (such as iPads, iPods, mobile phones) but these may only be used during times set by the Teacher in Charge.
-Students are responsible for the care of any personal electronic device brought to a camp or excursions and the school will not be responsible for lost or damaged devices.
-OR

 Students will not be permitted to bring electronic devices to camps or excursions except with prior approval from the Principal.
 The Principal will only approve students bringing electronic devices to a camp or excursion in exceptional circumstances and when it is in the best interests of the student, and may place conditions on its location and use during the camp or excursion.

 Food